Drug-Free College Statement

 Campus Security and Crime Awareness

 The Long Beach Community College District maintains a safe and secure environment for its students, staff, and visitors.
-Safety and security requires that everyone on campus be alert, aware, and responsible.
+Campus security requires that everyone on campus be alert, aware, and responsible.
 The Long Beach Police Department provides police services to the Long Beach Community College District through its City College Unit.
 The City College Unit is comprised of an assigned lieutenant, four police officers, and 16 security officers who are assigned to both the Liberal Arts Campus and the Pacific Coast Campus.

 Student Right-To-Know and Campus Security Act